-- 1. Staff and former staff, as referred to in Article 7.1 paragraph 1, who are wholly or partly prevented from carrying out work due to illness or occupational disability are subject to the following: - a. the provisions of the Sickness and Disability Scheme of the Dutch Universities (ZANU); - b. the provisions of the pension scheme rules and regulations of the General Pension Fund for Public Employees (ABP). - 2.
+- 1. Staff and former staff, as referred to in Article 7.1 paragraph 1, who are wholly or partly prevented from carrying out work due to illness or occupational disability are subject to the following: - a. the provisions of the Sickness and Disability Scheme of the Dutch Universities (ZANU); - the provisions of the pension scheme rules and regulations of the General Pension Fund for Public Employees (ABP). - 2.
 (Former) employees other than those referred to in paragraph 1, are subject to the statutory employee insurance schemes. - 3.
-Articles 2 to 19, 41 to 47, 51c and 51d of ZANU equally apply to the (former) employee as referred to in paragraph 2, except in the event of conflict with the statutory employee insurance schemes.
+Articles 2 to 19, 41 to 47, 51c and 51d of ZANU equally apply to the (former) employee as referred to in paragraph 2, except in the event of conflict with the statutory employee insurance schemes. - 4.
+This article does not apply to employees who have reached the state pension age.